Four-dimensional phase space tomography from one-dimensional measurements of a hadron beam: Methods

-Given a finite number of measurements, it is not entirely clear how to find the optimal set of views---those that place the tightest constraints on the unknown four-dimensional density.
-Nor is it entirely clear \textit{how many} views are required to reconstruct the phase space density with sufficient accuracy.
+Given a finite number of measurements, it is not entirely clear how to determine the optimal set of views---those that place the tightest constraints on the unknown four-dimensional distribution.
+Nor is it entirely clear \textit{how many} views are required to reconstruct the distribution with sufficient accuracy.
 These questions deserve further study, especially when the focusing system has coupled or nonlinear elements.

-Here, we draw on previous experiments in electron accelerators that attempted to reconstruct the four-dimensional phase space distribution from two-dimensional projections onto the $x$-$y$ plane in an uncoupled focusing system.
+Previous experiments have reconstructed four-dimensional distributions from two-dimensional $x$-$y$ projections in uncoupled focusing systems.
 Our focusing system is also uncoupled, and each wire scanner provides three one-dimensional projections that constrain the density in the $x$-$y$ plane.
-Thus, we hypothesize that observations in these experiments are relevant to us.
+Therefore, we hypothesize that these experiments are relevant to our case.

-Hock and Wolski \cite{Hock_2013} discovered a near closed-form solution for the four-dimensional phase space density from a set of two-dimensional measurements.
+Hock and Wolski \cite{Hock_2013} discovered a nearly closed-form solution for the four-dimensional phase space density from a set of two-dimensional measurements.
 The solution assumes independent rotations in the $x$-$x'$ and $y$-$y'$ planes by the phase advances $\mu_x$ and $\mu_y$.
-In other words, in a normalized frame, the transfer matrix takes the form
+In other words, in a normalized frame, the transfer matrices take the form

-Sampling the entire $\mu_x$-$\mu_y$ plane leads to an exact solution for $f(x, x', y, y')$.
-A lengthy nested scan utilizing this principle has been demonstrated \cite{Jaster-Merz_2024}; however, accurate reconstructions appear to be possible without covering the entire range of phase advances.
+Scanning the phase advances over the entire $\mu_x$-$\mu_y$ plane in a nested loop reduces the four-dimensional reconstruction to a set of two-dimensional reconstructions.
+The quality of the four-dimensional reconstruction depends entirely on the quality of the individual two-dimensional reconstructions, which is well-understood in terms of projection angles.
+A lengthy nested scan utilizing this principle has been demonstrated \cite{Jaster-Merz_2024}; however, accurate reconstructions appear to be possible without sampling the entire space of phase advances.
 Examples include holding one phase advance fixed while the other varies \cite{Wolski_2020} or varying both phases in a single quadrupole scan \cite{Roussel_2023}.
 These studies suggest that $\mu_x$, $\mu_y$, and $\mu_x - \mu_y$ should cover a range of values between $0$ and $\pi$.